 One El Nido Suite doesn’t look grand from the outside.
 The low key entrance has a wicker lounge and a small desk which we thought was where we would check in.
 Nope.
 We were told by the security guard to proceed to the third floor to reception.
 When we stepped in the lift, I had a giggle at the cute ‘day’ mat.
 I often lose track of the days when travelling so this was a very prominent reminder.
 I will point out though, the mats are not changed at the stroke of midnight.
 I know this because we checked out at 5am on departure and it was still showing the day before.
 When the lift doors opened we entered a massive space which belied the modest entrance.
 One El Nido Suite is brand new.
 So new in fact that was in ‘soft opening when we visited in October 2017.
 Despite being only October the first thing I noticed as I moved away from the lift was the plethora of Christmas paraphernalia which served to remind me just how under prepared I was for the big day.
 The smiling staff at the reception desk greeted us warmly with a welcome drink and dispensed of the paper work in a flash.
 The lobby is huge for a boutique hotel.
 The whole middle section under the expansive glass ceiling is currently filled with tables and chairs which serves as the common area and makeshift breakfast room while the restaurant is under construction.

-One El Nido Suite does not have any outdoor space but there is a very small landing at the rear which offers pleasant views across the water.
-While researching accommodation in El Nido many reviews mentioned constant brown outs (as opposed to black outs) where hotels would purposefully turn off electricity during the middle of the day to conserve power but we never had a problem at One El Nido Suite.
+One El Nido Suite does not have any outdoor space, but there is a very small landing at the rear which offers pleasant views across the water.
+While researching accommodation in El Nido many reviews mentioned constant brown outs (as opposed to black outs) where hotels would purposefully turn off electricity during the middle of the day to conserve power, but we never had a problem at One El Nido Suite.
 There was two things I found particularly odd during our stay.
 The first was that I had to haggle to get a second room key.
 The receptionist was insistent that only one could be provided.
 I explained that despite being married, The Hubs and I were not chained at the hip and absolutely required a key each.
 She was unmoved.
 It was only when I asked to see a manager that a key was produced.
 It seriously did not need to be that hard.
 The second was that beach towels are not offered.
 Given almost every guest will take one of El Nido’s famous tours and most won’t have their own towels this was a rather large oversight.
-The very helpful reception staff offered to provide two extra bath towels if we left a 200php deposit in case we lost them.
+The very helpful reception staff offered to provide two extra bath towels which we could take on the El Nido Tour A we had booked if we left a 200php deposit in case we lost them.
 We did, but the logic in this is lost on me.
-We could have simply taken the bath towels from our room without paying a deposit and turned them in for fresh ones on our return without paying the deposit.
-With these quirks were strange they pale in comparison to some of the issues in the reviews I read so I thanked my lucky stars that was the worst we had to deal with.
+We could have simply taken the bath towels from our room without paying a deposit and turned them in for fresh ones on our return.
+While these quirks were strange, they pale in comparison to some of the issues in the reviews I read so I thanked my lucky stars that was the worst we had to deal with.